ORelio/Spotlight-Downloader/README.md

 ![Screenshot: Launching Spotlight Batch file from File Explorer](Images/batch-script-example.png)

  - `spotlight-download-archive`: Download many images to a SpotlightArchive folder
- - `update-archive-and-wallpaper`: Feed the Archive and use one image as wallpaper
+ - `update-archive-and-wallpaper`: Feed the Archive and use one image for your wallpaper
- - `update-archive-and-lockscreen`: Feed the Archive and use one image as lockscreen
+ - `update-archive-and-lockscreen`: Feed the Archive and use one image for your lockscreen
+ - `update-archive-and-lockscreen-all-users`: Same, but system-wide (*)
  - `update-wallpaper`: Randomize desktop wallpaper (using a fixed-size cache)
- - `update-lockscreen`: Randomize system-wide lockscreen (using a fixed-size cache)
+ - `update-lockscreen`: Randomize your lockscreen (using a fixed-size cache)
+ - `update-lockscreen-all-users`: Same, but system-wide (*)
  - `restore-lockscreen`: Restore default system-wide lockscreen
  - `generate-manual`: Generate a text file with command-line usage

+_(*) Requires Administrator Privileges, and at least Pro edition (Home edition not supported)._

 If you wish to periodically launch one of these scripts, please refer to the [User Manual](README-En.txt).

 ## Lockscreen Install Program (Windows)

 Download the [Lockscreen Setup](https://github.com/ORelio/Spotlight-Downloader/releases) and install it.
 Your Lock Screen will be replaced with ad-free Spotlight images.
+It will also be set system-wide if supported by your Windows edition.

 If you no longer need it, you can uninstall it from [App & features](https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98) like other programs.